synesthesiam/voice2json/docs/index.md

 Dragon Naturally Speaking offers local installations and offline functionality.
 Great!
 Unfortunately, Dragon requires Microsoft Windows to function.
 It is *possible* to use [Dragon in Wine on Linux](http://appdb.winehq.org/objectManager.php?sClass=application&iId=2077) or via a virtual machine, but is difficult to set up and not officially supported by [Nuance](https://www.nuance.com).

-Until recently, [Snips](https://snips.ai) offered an impressive amount of functionality offline and was [easy to interoperate with](https://docs.snips.ai/reference/hermes).
+Until relatively recently, [Snips](https://snips.ai) offered an impressive amount of functionality offline and was [easy to interoperate with](https://docs.snips.ai/reference/hermes).
 Unfortunately, they were [purchased by Sonos](https://investors.sonos.com/news-and-events/investor-news/latest-news/2019/Sonos-Announces-Acquisition-of-Snips/default.aspx) and have since shut down their online services (required to change your Snips assistants).
 See [Rhasspy](https://github.com/rhasspy) if you are looking for a Snips replacement, and avoid investing time and effort in a platform you cannot control!

 If you feel comfortable sending your voice commands through the Internet for someone else to process, or are not comfortable with Linux and the command line, I recommend taking a look at [Mycroft](https://mycroft.ai).